7 day Garden Route & Safari (CT-CT)

 Activities and Services

-After your morning game drive, we head back down the N2 and can stop in at Port Elizabeth and surfers paradise at Jeffreys Bay if you wish.
+After your morning game drive, we head back down the N2 and can stop in at Port Elizabeth and South Africa's surfers' paradise at Jeffreys Bay, if you wish.

-The area where we will spend most our time today is the Tsitsikamma Forest / Storms River Mouth region.
-Tuck into lunch (own account) and enjoy a one hour walk to the suspension bridge overlooking Storms River mouth .
-We then continue our journey towards Knysna, our base for the next 2 nights.
+The area where we will spend most of our time today is the Tsitsikamma Forest / Storms River Mouth region.
+Tuck into lunch (own account) and enjoy a one-hour walk to the suspension bridge overlooking Storms River Mouth.

 > Ocean Safari to view dolphins and whales in Plettenberg Bay